Aljgutier/fastapi_docker/README.md

-# Getting started with Fast API and Docker <!-- omit from toc -->
+# Getting started with Fast API, Docker and Firebase <!-- omit from toc -->

 ## Contents <!-- omit from toc -->